beacon-biosignals/OndaEDF.jl/README.md

 ```

 As another, similar example, sometimes EMG channels get recorded with different physical units.
-In such a case, OndaEDF will store them with different `sensor_label` values (`emg_1`, `emg_2`, etc.).
+In such a case, OndaEDF cannot merge these channels and will create multiple separate `Samples` objects which each have `sensor_type = "emg"`.
-This can be corrected in a similar way, for exmaple by converting millivolts to microvolts (adjusting of course depending on the nature of your dataset) and re-grouping into Onda signals:
+This can be corrected in a similar way, for exmaple by converting millivolts to microvolts (adjusting of course depending on the nature of your dataset) and re-grouping into Onda samples:
 ```julia
 edf = EDF.File(my_edf_file_path)
 plans = plan_edf_to_onda_samples(edf; label=my_labels)